 - ANU College ANU College of Arts and Social Sciences

 - Course subject Linguistics

-- Areas of interest Linguistics and Applied Linguistics, Social Research, Sociology
+- Areas of interest Asian Languages, Linguistics and Applied Linguistics, Language Studies

-- Critically evaluate studies which use qualitative research methodologies.
+- critically evaluate studies that use qualitative research methodologies and techniques;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.